Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: The MC-moments Parareal algorithm

-First, we review the Parareal algorithm.
-Its two ingredients are (i) a fine propagator $\mathcal F$, which is accurate but computationally expensive, and (ii) a coarse propagator $\mathcal C$ which is cheaper but less accurate.
-Iterations of the Parareal algorithm \cite{lions_resolution_2001} can be written as follows:
+The two ingredients for Parareal are (i) a fine propagator $\mathcal F_n$, which is accurate but computationally expensive, and (ii) a coarse propagator $\mathcal C_n$ which is cheaper but less accurate.
+Iterations of the Parareal algorithm \cite{lions_resolution_2001} can be written as follows: the initialisation equals $u^k_0 = u_0$ for all $k \geq 0$, and then for all $k \geq 0$ and $n \geq 0$:

-here, $u^k_n$ is the approximation at time point $n$ and at iteration $k \geq 0$.
-The fine propagator $\mathcal F$ is used in parallel over all time slices; the coarse propagator $\mathcal C$ is applied sequentially over the whole time domain in each iteration.
+Here, $u^k_n$ is the approximation at time point $n$ and at iteration.
+The fine propagator $\mathcal F_n$ is used in parallel over all time slices; the coarse propagator $\mathcal C_n$ is applied sequentially in each iteration.